 CAUTION: Safety tests should be accomplished by a qualified adjuster or serviceman.
-A helper should always be present and prepared to turn-off the main line disconnect to remove power from the elevator if needed when the car is run with safety switches bypassed.
+A helper should always be present and prepared to turn-off main line disconnect to remove power from elevator when needed that car is run with safety switches bypassed.
 Proceed with caution.

-NOTE: For the following safety tests, II.4.1 thru II.4.5, remove the wire from terminal Rd when Absolute Floor Encoding is used.
-Reconnect the wire to terminal Rd when safety tests are completed.
+NOTE: For the following safety tests, II.4.1thru II.4.5, remove filed wire from terminal RD when Absolute Floor Encoding is used.
+Reconnect the wire to terminal RD when safety tests are completed.